nishishailesh/mdi/README.md

 1. Medical Device Interfacing
     1. ASTM
     2. HL7
-    3. some old and new protocols not folling in to above (Mainly ABG / HbA1C analysers etc)
+    3. some old and new protocols not following above (Mainly ABG / HbA1C analysers etc)
 2. Some of the  instruments and manufacturers
     1. Transasia  / Erba
         1. XL-640